Pool Social Worker

 - Approximately six to twelve months on the job experience necessary in order to gain full knowledge of federal, state and local regulations related to discharge planning and knowledge of health and welfare resources and facilities.

 - Current state license as a Social Worker or Professional Counselor required.

 - Current American Heart Association Healthcare Provider certification required.

 EDUCATION & TRAINING:

-- Knowledge of social work/licensed professional counselor theories, therapies and techniques of casework processes, and principles of public welfare at a level normally acquired through completion of a Licensed Professional Counselor or Master’s degree in Social Work with course work in Medical Social Work preferred from an accredited Graduate School of Social Work (Bachelor’s degree in Social Work or licensed BSW through the grandfathering process and/or work experience can be counted in lieu of a Master’s degree).
+- Knowledge of social work/licensed professional counselor theories, therapies and techniques of casework processes, and principles of public welfare at a level normally acquired through completion of a Licensed Professional Counselor or Master’s degree in Social Work.

 - Interpersonal skills necessary in order to obtain information from patients and families provide counseling to same and interact effectively with patient’s families and hospital patient care personnel.